An event series that brings to light how the arts can redress inequities, reflect the voices of all and push society forward.

 This initiative builds upon the ideas in the book Illuminations of Social Imagination: Learning from Maxine Greene.

-Series presented by Stephanie Lake, PhD, director of Adelphi’s criminal justice program, Department of Sociology, and Jennifer Govan, Library Director and Senior Librarian, Teachers College, Columbia University.
+Series presented by Stephanie Lake, PhD, director of Adelphi’s criminal justice program, Department of Sociology, Jennifer Govan, Library Director and Senior Librarian, Teachers College, Columbia University and Sing for Hope.

 - Kellsee Lynch, Dance major